 A few, but not all, car leases require an up-front cash security deposit.
 It’s a fee that is usually about the same amount as, or a little more, than the monthly payment amount.
 The fee will be refunded to you at lease-end, less any disposition, mileage, or damage charges.

 If you have a good credit score or have leased with the same finance company before, you will not have to make a security deposit.
 You should know your credit score so that you don’t have any surprises.
 There are actually 3 credit bureaus that report your credit.
-You can see all 3 bureau reports and 3 scores with a $1 seven-day trial instantly online with a simple enrollment in CreditReport.com.
+You can instantly see all 3 bureau reports and free credit scores with a $1 seven-day trial online with a simple enrollment in CreditReport.com.

 Acquisition Fee (Bank Fee)